cxndao/constellation/CIPs/cip-2.md

 ### Plan & Timeline

 Approval of the CIP is required in order to launch the fundraising process as $CXN tokens will be an important component of the fundraising strategy.
-The ultimately success of the fundraising will have benefits to the DAO as outlined in the “Background & Motivation” section
+The ultimately success of the fundraising will have benefits to the DAO as outlined in the “Background & Motivation” section.

 ### Dependencies